 Definitions

-A Grievance shall mean any alleged violation, misinterpretation or inequitable application of the existing laws, rules, procedures, regulations, administrative orders or work rules of a school district which relate to or involve employee health or safety, physical facilities, materials or equipment furnished to employees or supervision of employees; provided that such term shall not include any matter involving an employee’s rate of compensation, retirement benefits, disciplinary proceeding or any matter which is otherwise reviewable pursuant to law or any rule or regulation having the force and effect of law.
+A Grievance will mean any alleged violation, misinterpretation or inequitable application of the existing laws, rules, procedures, regulations, administrative orders or work rules of a school district which relate to or involve employee health or safety, physical facilities, materials or equipment furnished to employees or supervision of employees; provided that such term will not include any matter involving an employee’s rate of compensation, retirement benefits, disciplinary proceeding or any matter which is otherwise reviewable pursuant to law or any rule or regulation having the force and effect of law.

 Procedure for Resolution of Staff Complaints